dferrell30/entra-phish-resistant-mfa/README.md

-# 🔐 Entra Phishing-Resistant MFA Playbook (YubiKey & Microsoft Authenticator Passkey)
+# 🔐 Entra Phishing-Resistant MFA

+A practical, production-ready guide to implementing phishing-resistant MFA in Microsoft Entra using Conditional Access and FIDO2 authentication.

 ## 📚 Table of Contents
 - [Why This Matters](#-why-this-matters)